-3. Brief facts are as under :
+3. Brief facts are as under

-(I) Company Petition No.11/2012 was filed in this Court seeking sanction to the scheme of amalgamation (concurrent scheme of Ekaterina Limited (Ekaterina) with Sesa Goa Limited).

-(II) Ekaterina Limited is a company based in Mauritius.

-(III) Company Petition No.12/2012 has been filed in this Court, seeking sanction to the Scheme of Amalgamation and Arrangement (Composite Scheme) amongst Sterlite Industries (India) Limited (SIIL), The Madras Aluminium Company Limited (MACO), Sterlite Energy Limited (SEL), Vedanta Aluminium Limited (VAL) and Sesa Goa Limited which is the petitioner herein.
+- (I) Company Petition No.11/2012 was filed in this Court seeking sanction to the scheme of amalgamation (concurrent scheme of [katerina Limited ([katerina) with Sesa Goa Limited). - (II) [katerina Limited is a company based in Mauritius. - (III) Company Petition No.12/2012 has been filed in this Court, seeking sanction to the Scheme of Amalgamation and Arrangement (Composite Scheme) amongst Sterlite Industries (India) Limited (SIIL), The Madras Aluminium Company Limited (MACO), Sterlite Energy Limited (S[L), Vedanta Aluminium Limited (VAL) and Sesa Goa Limited which is the petitioner herein.
 The petitioner Company is a trasferee company, which is registered in Goa and as such, the present petition has been filed in this Court.
-The transferor companies have filed their petitions in the appropriate Courts having jurisdiction over them.

-(IV) So far as Ekaterina is concerned, the concurrent scheme has been approved by the Supreme Court of Mauritius by order dated 24th August, 2012.
+The transferor companies have filed their petitions in the appropriate Courts having jurisdiction over them. - (IV) So far as [katerina is concerned, the concurrent scheme has been approved by the Supreme Court of Mauritius by order dated 24th August, 2012.